Patent troll

-In international law and business, patent trolling or patent hoarding is a categorical or pejorative term applied to a person or company that attempts to enforce patent rights against accused infringers far beyond the patent's actual value or contribution to the prior art, often through hardball legal tactics (frivolous litigation, vexatious litigation, strategic lawsuits against public participation (SLAPP), chilling effects, and the like).
+In international law and business, patent trolling or patent hoarding is a categorical or pejorative term applied to a person or company that attempts to enforce patent rights against accused infringers far beyond the patent's actual value or contribution to the prior art, often through hardball legal tactics (frivolous litigation, vexatious litigation, strategic lawsuits against public participation (SLAPP), chilling effects, etc.).
 Patent trolls often do not manufacture products or supply services based upon the patents in question.
-However, some entities which do not practice their asserted patent may not be considered "patent trolls" when they license their patented technologies on reasonable terms in advance.
+However, some entities (such as universities and national laboratories) that do not practice their asserted patent may yet not be considered "patent trolls" when they license their patented technologies on reasonable terms in advance.

-Other related concepts include patent holding company (PHC), patent assertion entity (PAE), and non-practicing entity (NPE), which may or may not be considered a "patent troll" depending on the position they are taking and the perception of that position by the public.
+Other related concepts include patent holding company (PHC), patent monetization entity (PME), patent assertion entity (PAE), and non-practicing entity (NPE), which may or may not be considered a "patent troll" depending on the position they are taking and the perception of that position by the public.
 While in most cases the entities termed "trolls" are operating within the bounds of the legal system, their aggressive tactics achieve outcomes contrary to the origins of the patent system, as a legislated social contract to foster and protect innovation; the rapid rise of the modern information economy has put the global intellectual property system under more strain.

-Patent trolling has been less of a problem in Europe than in the United States because Europe has a loser pays costs regime.
-In contrast, the U.S. generally employs the American rule, under which each party is responsible for paying its own attorney's fees.
-However, after the U.S. Supreme Court's decision in Octane Fitness, LLC v.
+Patent trolling has been less of a problem in Europe than in the United States because Europe has a "loser pays costs" regime.
+In contrast, the US generally employs the American rule, under which each party is responsible for paying its own attorney's fees.
+However, after the US Supreme Court's decision in Octane Fitness, LLC v.
 ICON Health & Fitness, Inc. on April 29, 2014, it is now easier for courts to award costs for frivolous patent lawsuits.

 Etymology and definition

 The term patent troll was used at least once in 1993, albeit with a slightly different meaning, to describe countries that file aggressive patent lawsuits.
 The 1994 educational video, The Patents Video also used the term, depicting a green troll guarding a bridge and demanding fees.
 The origin of the term patent troll has also been variously attributed to Anne Gundelfinger, or Peter Detkin, both counsel for Intel, during the late 1990s.

 Patent troll is currently a controversial term, susceptible to numerous definitions, none of which are considered satisfactory from the perspective of understanding how patent trolls should be treated in law.
-Definitions include a party that does one or more of the following:
+Definitions often include a party that does one or more of the following: